Frequently asked questions

 In addition, from a societal perspective, there is also a massive economic loss associated with a drowning accident.
 The Council for Greater Bathing and Water Safety estimates that it costs society approximately DKK 30 million for every death caused by a drowning accident.

-Where there is water, there is a risk of drowning, and even seemingly harmless water can lead to accidents through inattention.
-With LifeBoard, a concrete and visible effort is made to ensure safety, which is available around the clock.
-At LifeBoard, our goal is to create the safest beaches in the world.
+Where there is water, there is a risk of drowning accidents, and even seemingly harmless water can lead to accidents due to a lack of attention.
+With LifeBoard, a concrete and visible effort is made for safety, available around the clock.
+At LifeBoard, our goal is to create the world’s safest beaches.

 Who can use LifeBoard?

 Lifesaving is not for everyone.
-In LifeBoard, we also allocate a portion of our time and resources to preventive efforts.
-If people learn how to behave in open water, fewer and fewer will end up in tragic drowning situations
+At LifeBoard, we therefore spend a lot of our time and resources on preventive efforts.
+If people learn how to behave in open water, fewer will end up in tragic drowning situations.

 That said, it's a fact that people go into the water to save each other.
 We strongly encourage assessing the situation before entering the water, but also understand that a father doesn't wait on land while his daughter is drowning.
 That's why LifeBoard is designed for anyone who finds it necessary to perform a civilian rescue.

-One should always call 1-1-2 before attempting a rescue, and one should avoid entering water conditions that they are not comfortable swimming in.
-If one does enter such conditions, they should always bring rescue equipment.
+Always alert 1-1-2 before attempting a rescue and avoid going into water conditions you are not comfortable swimming in.
+If you go out, always bring rescue equipment with you.

-If a rescue device, such as a LifeBoard, is brought along, both the rescuer's and the distressed person's buoyancy are increased.
-The distressed person is often in a state of panic or shock and may tend to grab onto the rescuer.
-If the rescuer does not have a flotation device, it can, in unfortunate cases, result in the unintended drowning of the rescuer.
-Therefore, it is absolutely essential for the rescuer to carry a flotation device for civilian lifesaving.
+Bringing a rescue device such as a LifeBoard increases the buoyancy of both the rescuer and the casualty and therefore the chance of survival.
+The victim will often be in a state of panic or shock and will therefore tend to grab the rescuer.
+In unfortunate cases, if the rescuer does not have a buoyancy aid with them, this can result in an unintentional drowning of the rescuer.
+This is why it is vital that the rescuer carries a buoyancy aid for civilian lifesaving.

 Is LifeBoard safe to use?